yochaigal/cairn/wip/2e/combat.md

 **Lucius**: _"Well, shoot.
 I guess I fumbled my cane sword in all the excitement?"_

 **Warden**: _"Indeed.
 Alright, Wolfram and Freya, each of you can move and take one action this turn.
 Assuming they survive, your three opponents will then have a chance to retaliate.
-Then it will be the PC's turn to act, including Lucius."_
+Then it will be the PCs' turn to act, including Lucius."_

 **Wolfram**: _"I don't have my crossbow ready, so I'm going to go after the big one with my silver knife.
 If we can take him down, the others might flee."_